-- cost reductions by providing a cost effective alternative to observers in some circumstances - increased confidence in data quality achieved through cross validation with data captured in logbooks and observer records - reduced regulatory burden through: enabling fishery restrictions to be applied at an individual boat level; more efficient and cost effective rules; removal of the need for observers in some cases; - a higher level of monitoring that is capable of scaling to 100% coverage with opportunity for review and secondary assessment - greater compliance with management arrangements such as the use of bycatch mitigation devices - helping the fishing industry to monitor their performance through reports which encourages self-correction of low performers - reduced work place health and safety risks to AFMA through reduced risk of having less observers - the ability to better demonstrate to the community that boats are operating sustainably and assist in achieving third party certification (e.g. MSC).
+- cost reductions by providing a cost effective alternative to on-board observers in some circumstances - increased confidence in data quality achieved through cross validation with data captured in logbooks and observer records - reduced regulatory burden through: enabling fishery restrictions to be applied at an individual boat level; more efficient and cost effective rules; removal of the need for observers in some cases; - a higher level of monitoring that is capable of scaling to 100% coverage with opportunity for review and secondary assessment - greater compliance with management arrangements such as the use of bycatch mitigation devices - helping the fishing industry to monitor their performance through reports which encourages self-correction of low performers - reduced work place health and safety risks to AFMA through the reduced risk of having fewer on-board observers - the ability to better demonstrate to the community that boats are operating sustainably and assist in achieving third party certification (e.g. Marine Stewardship Council).

-Through these objectives, e-monitoring can help demonstrate accountability of the fishing industryto the Australian community.
+Through these objectives, e-monitoring can help demonstrate accountability of the fishing industry to the Australian community.
 Further, it enables better decision making capability to inform management arrangements and ensure fishing sustainability.